olivernadj/assignments/devops-2017/DevOps-Monitoring-Engineer.prework.md

-# Job Interview Assignments for DevOps, Monitoring Engineer position
+# [Closed] Job Interview Assignments for DevOps, Monitoring Engineer position

 ## About the assignment
 The prework is try to be as simple as possible, but it combines many different technologies, basically it is a micro-service architecture .